devtut/generate/docs/python/math-module.md

 ```

-NaN always compares as &quot;not equal&quot;, but never less than or greater than:
+NaN always compares as =not equal=, but never less than or greater than:

 ```
 not_a_num != 5.0   # or any random value